 You have one car, and you need it to drive to work.
 The transmission breaks, and you need to pay $780 today.
 Your check won’t come in for another 2 weeks.

 What can you do?
 If you don’t have an emergency fund, you are going to struggle.
-And it’s not just about the money you need for the repair: you might lose hours at work, you might end up missing an important meeting.
-Or you might have to get a taxi to get to the office on time, creating even more debt.
+And it’s not just about the money you need for the repair: you might lose hours at work and might end up missing an important meeting.
+Or you might have to get a taxi to the office on time, creating even more debt.

 Not only are you stressed out because of the situation.
 You will be doubling up on the stress because you don’t know how to pay for it.

 You might have to put the bill on your credit card.
-Or even worse, you may have to use a payday loan, which has incredibly high-interest rates (we are talking hundreds of dollars).
+Or even worse, you may have to use a payday loan with incredibly high-interest rates (we are talking hundreds of dollars).
 Plus, you will need to repay it by your next payday.
 Which means you still need to find enough money.

 But with an emergency fund?